Skip links

 How Drinking Affects Memory

 Drinking is a common social activity that many individuals enjoy.
-But alcohol is addictive, and with time, social drinking can become alcohol abuse and dependence.
-At this point, drinking will start to cause negative physical and emotional effects.
+However alcohol is addictive, and with time, social drinking can become alcohol abuse and dependence.
+At this point, drinking will start to cause negative physical and emotional effects and memory loss.

 Excessive drinking can wreak havoc on the body, including the memory.
 Memory is an essential cognitive function that stores, processes and retrieves information.